Monday, 2 November 2009

 3) Boil a syrup in a saucepan using the water and sugar.
 Let it reach 117 degrees Celcius and at that exact point, take if from the heat and whip it into the egg whites with an electric mixer, making sure you pour as slowly and as closely to the inside of the bowl as possible so it DOES NOT hit the mixer in the bowl.
 Be careful as the bowl can turn quite hot from the syrup.
 Keep whipping until it has colled down.
 When all of the syrup has been mixed, add the mashed/de-seeded raspberries and mix it well.
 At the end the mixture should be shiny, slightly "bouncy" and you should be able to form little peaks with the tip of your mixer.
 If not, keep mixing for another while.

 4) Pour some of the mixture into a piping bag with a round-holed tip, squeeze it gently and twist it to keep the mixture in place.
 And here starts the tricky part.
-Squeeze out a little of the merengue onto one of the marzipan bases.
+Squeeze out a little of the meringue onto one of the marzipan bases.
 MAKE SURE you squeeze it out evenly, because otherwise you will have trouble covering it evenly with the chocolate afterwards.
 A trick I learned along the way (did I mention this was my first time?) was this:

 • Place the tip of the piping bag on the middle of a marzipan circle.